Apple, Intel file antitrust case against SoftBank-owned firm over patent practices | MarketScreener

 "The apparent precision of the per-unit damages request is a facade; Uniloc USA and Uniloc Luxembourg simply adopted the amounts that Apple sought from Samsung in litigation for Apple's patents," Apple wrote, referring to South Korea's Samsung Electronics Co Ltd.

 Intel said it could not comment beyond the court filing.
-Apple did not immediately respond to a request for comment.
+Apple, which invested in SoftBank's first Vision Fund and in July was listed among organisations pledging to contribute to a second fund, did not immediately respond to a request for comment.

 By Stephen Nellis